grafana/agent/docs/sources/flow/concepts/modules.md

   forward_to = argument.write_to.value
 }

-// export.filter_input exports a value to the consumer of the module. export "filter_input" {
+// export.filter_input exports a value to the module consumer. export "filter_input" {
   // Expose the receiver of loki.process so the module consumer can send
   // logs to our loki.process component.